-What are your objectives for the 2019 competition?
+What are your objectives for this year’s competition?

 How does your team organise your workload?

-What is new and exciting for your team this year?
+What is new and exciting for your team in 2018?

-What have been your biggest challenges and how have you overcome them?
+What have been your biggest challenges this year and how have you overcome these?

-What made you and/or some of your team members join Formula Student?
+What made you and your team members join Formula Student?